 Yes, we can adjust osteoporotic patients.
 We adapt our technique to your age, size and condition.
 There are many ways for us to adjust your spine, so there are always different alternatives.
 A bone density scan is usually recommended to those patients who have concerns relating to bone mineral density or osteoporosis.

 Unfortunately, we are not able to adjust ourselves.
 An adjustment is a specific thrust delivered to a joint that has been prepositioned from the subluxated position, back to neutral, which repositions the vertebra back on top of the disc.
 The adjustment is not just the popping noise you hear when you pull on your fingers, these noises as we discussed earlier relate to the release of gas from the synovial fluid.
-Not even David and David are able to adjust themselves; they receive regular treatment from each other.
+Not even David and Abigail are able to adjust themselves; they receive regular treatment from each other.

 The birth process is a very dramatic event for mother as well as for the child.
 The child’s spine can be injured during the birth process and subsequently produce a number of symptoms.